AntonioFeijaoUK/www-ninagernow-com/docs/_posts/2019-09-12-love-and-light.md

   - light
 ---

-# Love and Light

 **Love and Light**, we are it and have it within!
 The connection to our great inner being, to our true and higher self is living a purposeful life.
 And isn't what we are seeking true life's journey?

 In whatever area you seeek transformation - in the area of self-love, health, romantic love, carriere, wealth and partnership - it all comes back to where you are centered in and where you gain power from.